Worst flooding yet to come for waterlogged Carolinas

 UNPRECEDENTED FLOODING

-In Leland, a low-lying city north of Wilmington, homes and businesses were engulfed by water that rose up to 3m over Highway 17 in what local people called unprecedented flooding.
+In Leland, a low-lying city north of Wilmington, homes and businesses were engulfed by water that rose up to 10 feet (3 meters) over Highway 17 in what local people called unprecedented flooding.

 The sheriff's department and volunteers rescued stranded residents by boat, extracting families, infants, the elderly and pets.
 Gas stations were abandoned and fallen trees made many roads impassable.

-More than 641,000 homes and businesses were without electricity in North and South Carolina and surrounding states, down from a peak of nearly 1 million.
+More than 641,000 homes and businesses were without electricity on Monday in North and South Carolina and surrounding states, down from a peak of nearly 1 million.
+David Fountain, the North Carolina president of Duke Energy, told CNBC on Monday morning that it may take a week or more to restore power.

-Florence set a state record for rain from a hurricane, surpassing the previous high of 61cm from Hurricane Floyd which killed 56 people in 1999, said Bryce Link, a meteorologist with private forecasting service DTN Marine Weather.
+Florence set a state record for rain from a hurricane, surpassing the previous high of 24 inches (61 cm) from Hurricane Floyd, which killed 56 people in 1999, said Bryce Link, a meteorologist with private forecasting service DTN Marine Weather.

 The storm killed at least 11 people in North Carolina, including a mother and child hit by a falling tree, state officials said.
 Six people died in South Carolina, including four in car accidents and two from carbon monoxide from a portable generator.

-"Those rivers in North Carolina that have received heavy rainfall are coming our way," Governor Henry McMaster told a news conference.
+"Those rivers in North Carolina that have received heavy rainfall are coming our way," he said at a news conference.
 "They have not even begun (to crest).
 But they will.
 And the question is how high will the water be, and we do not know."